alecomunian/cmmpy/docs/tutorial.rst

 ``t_gen["var"]``
     Variance of the heterogeneous field.
 ``t_gen["len_scale"]``
-    The scale lenght of the simulated heterogeneity.
+    The scale length of the simulated heterogeneity.

 ``cmm["nb_iter"]``
     The maximum number of iterations required to run the CMM.
-For the case study analysed in the companion paper, 10 iteration were OK.
+For the case study analyzed in the companion paper, 10 iteration were OK.
 ``cmm["cprop"]``
     The proportions of data to be rejected and where the low gradient values should be corrected.